-Look for broken, loose, or missing parts.

-For manual slack adjustors, the brake pushrod should not move more than one inch (with the brakes released) when pulled by hand.
+- $\Box$ Look for broken, loose, or missing parts. - For manual slack adjustors, the brake pushrod should not move more than one inch (with the brakes released) when pulled by hand. - Vehicles with automatic slack adjusters need to be checked for proper adjustment.